Planning to launch your own React Native video editor app, but wonder what features, filters, and libraries to adopt?

-Since video sharing apps and streaming services are, in essence, based on the same technology, a React Native video player library will suffice in both cases.
+Since video sharing apps and streaming services are, in essence, based on the same technology, a React Native video library will suffice in both cases.
 So, if you’re building a basic React Native video sharing app or streaming service, the following solutions might be helpful:

-It’s a fully customizable video player with the play/pause/restart controls, the bottom controls with the video running time, progress bar, and the total duration, as well as the loading function, which triggers during network issues.
+It’s a fully customizable React Native video player with the play/pause/restart controls, the bottom controls with the video running time, progress bar, and the total duration, as well as the loading function, which triggers during network issues.

 Overall, if you’re building a React Native video player project, you’re in luck — the market is full of open source solutions for developers.
 However, most of these offerings are very basic.
-So, if you want to implement, say, a recommendation engine like the one offered by Netflix, you’ll need to go with additional solutions or consider proprietary packages.
+So, if you want to implement, say, a recommendation engine like the one offered by Netflix, you’ll need to go with additional solutions or consider React Native proprietary packages.

 Given this framework’s unique capabilities to shorten app production cycles, the variety of devkits on the market, and the buzz around video platforms, React Native video app lets you meet user needs without going the extra mile.